Gramercy Park: Library

-Police, crime and fire
+Police and crime

 Gramercy, along with Stuyvesant Town and Madison Square, is patrolled by the 13th Precinct of the NYPD, located at 230 East 21st Street.
 The 13th Precinct and neighboring 17th Precinct ranked 57th safest out of 69 patrol areas for per-capita crime in 2010.
 The high per-capita crime rate is attributed to the precincts' high number of property crimes.

 The 13th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 80.7% between 1990 and 2018.
 The precinct reported 2 murders, 18 rapes, 152 robberies, 174 felony assaults, 195 burglaries, 1,376 grand larcenies, and 37 grand larcenies auto in 2018.

+Fire safety and hospitals

 Gramercy is served by two New York City Fire Department (FDNY) fire stations.
-Engine Co.
-5 is located at 340 East 14th Street while Engine Co.
-14 is located at 14 East 18th Street.
+Engine Company 5 is located at 340 East 14th Street while Engine Company 14 is located at 14 East 18th Street.

-Hospitals

-Although Gramercy is not far from "hospital row" on First Avenue above 23rd Street, the primary medical center in its boundaries is Beth Israel Medical Center between East 15th and 17th Streets off of First Avenue.
 Nearby is the Hospital for Joint Diseases, part of the NYU Medical Center, and the New York Eye and Ear Infirmary on 14th Street.
 Cabrini Medical Center, on East 19th and 20th Streets, closed down in 2008, but the buildings were purchased by Memorial Sloan-Kettering Cancer Center in 2010, for use as a cancer outpatient facility.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.